 4. Roll the dough into smooth balls between your palms.

-5. Place on a parchment-lined cookie sheet or plate, and press your thumb or the back of a teaspoon into the center of each dough ball to create a cavity.
+5. Place on a parchment paper-lined cookie sheet or plate, and press your thumb or the back of a teaspoon into the center of each dough ball to create a cavity.
 Freeze for 30 minutes or refrigerate for 1 hour.

 6. Working with one sheet at a time, place the frozen dough on the cookie sheet 2 inches apart.
 Fill with about ½ teaspoon of jam.
-Bake one sheet at a time for 12 to 14 minutes or until the edges are just starting to turn brown.
-Let cool completely on the baking sheet.
+Bake cookies one sheet at a time for 12 to 14 minutes or until the edges are just starting to turn brown.
+Let cool completely on the baking sheet before transferring to a wire rack.

 Pro Tips for Making This Recipe